 I'm looking for inexpensive ideas on creating a mattress to sleep on.
 I can't believe there is so much labor and materials in a good mattress that they have to charge the ridiculous prices I see in stores nowadays.

 Ever checked out the garage sales, newspaper ads, salvation army ect.?
 Unless you have to get it brand new - you might find a good deal.
-Especially when people have to move - alot of the time it is easier and less expensive to sell cheap than storage and moving it.

 Go to Freecycle.com and look for your area.
 Lots of people give things away.
 You can post.

 My husband and I recently got rid of a 23 year old king sized mattress.
 We are sleeping on 2 single air mattresses which fit perfectly on the boxspring.
 Using twin bottom sheets, king top sheet and blanket, they are very comfortable.
 I can have mine softer, and he can have his "concrete slab."
 The air mattresses were on sale at Walmart for $25 each.
 We already had the bedding. $50 beats the cost of a new king sized mattress.

 You may also have luck getting one on freecycle.com.

 I would not want a used mattress the news has been